Home Improvement

 The most important difference between measuring a sash lock and a deadlock is that the sash lock has an extra dimension you need to take and it’s the most crucial one.
 This important part is called “centres’’.
 All other dimensions are the same.

 Furthermore, not all locks are suitable for all door materials.
 A wooden door requires a different lock compared to a uPVC or a composite door.
-For example, a five lever mortice deadlock is not suitable for uPVC and composite doors.
+For example, a 5-lever mortice deadlock is not suitable for uPVC and composite doors.

 Another thing to consider when choosing locks is what locks you need on which doors.
 For the front door, you’ll want a very secure lock that is tough to break or pick.
 It’s also important that it locks on both sides.
 The same goes for the back door.

-As we said above, a sash lock is used on back and internal doors, while deadlocks are for front doors.
-There are also two types of deadlocks – a five lever and a three lever.
-The major difference between these two types of deadlocks is that the three lever one is less secure.
+As we said above, a sash lock is used on the back and internal doors, while deadlocks are for front doors.
+There are also two types of deadlocks – a 5-lever and a 3-lever mortice locks.
+The major difference between these two types of deadlocks is that the 3-lever one is less secure.
 That’s because it has fewer levers, as their name implies, and that’s a higher risk of key duplication.

 If there’s an existing lock on the door, you can measure the visible parts of the lock – the forend length and width, the keyspace, the handle space, etc. This makes it easier to envision how the new lock will look.